-- Adoptive Parents must be in reasonable health and have no medical condition that would limit their ability to parent a child.
+- At least one parent must be in reasonable health and have no medical condition that would limit their ability to parent a child.
 Severe diseases that affect life expectancy will not be allowed.
 Medications for serious depression, mania or anxiety may need further medical information.
 For other medical issues that may be decided on a case-by-case basis, please contact CHI for specific medical issues.

 - Neither Adoptive Parent may have a BMI (Body Mass Index) of over 40.
 You can calculate your BMI using this website.